nickg/nvc/README.md

 To use a specific version of LLVM add `--with-llvm=/path/to/llvm-config` to the configure command.
 LLVM 3.0 or later is required.

-NVC also depends on GNU Flex and Bison to generate the parser.
-The Bison version should be at least 2.5.
+NVC also depends GNU Flex to generate the lexical analyser.

 If a readline-compatible library is installed it will be used to provide line editing in the interactive mode.